larson-group/clubb_release/Readme.txt

 Alpha processor development has ceased it is not extensively tested.

 The GNU Fortran compiler (GCC 4.1.x) may or may not work.
-The version that ships with RHEL 5 does not.
+The version that comes with RHEL 5 does not.

 It is important to note that all these compilers use *incompatible* module formats for the .mod files!
 If you want to use different compilers on the